zx80/flask-simple-auth/README.md

 [**Authentication**](#authentication) is available through the `get_user`
 function.
-It is performed on demand when the function is called, automatically when checking for permissions in a per-role authorization model, or possibly forced for all/most paths.
+It is performed on demand when the function is called or when checking for permissions.
 The module implements inheriting the web-server authentication, password authentication (HTTP Basic, or HTTP/JSON parameters), authentication tokens (custom or JWT passed in headers or as a